IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_paper.md

 For standard formatting, consult Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates (pinned on Slack), as well as [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary).

+What do I mean by COMPILED thesis paper?
+* The body AND the preliminaries (most notably the Table of Contents) in one pdf.
+* Consult the templates pinned on slack.
+ * MS_Thesis_Paper_Body.docx
+ * MS_Thesis_Paper_Preliminaries_revised.docx
+* Also make sure you include your name in the filename of any file you submit to someone else.
+I'm getting a lot of thesispaper.pdf but once I download them to my computer I don't know whose paper it is until I open it.
+Imagine receiving 100 resumes names resume.pdf.

 **<font color="#ff0000">Please have someone other than yourself read and edit all of your writing before you turn it in.</font>** (Even better, have someone read your writing out loud to you.)
 Include that person's name [and their title and/or relationship with you (if not your accountability partner or other classmate)] at the top of each paper assignment as Editor.

 ## Assignment: The “elevator pitch” / Thesis Statement